-At Regency Jackson, we know the importance of active senior living and making healthy choices everyday.
+At Regency Retirement Village of Jackson, we know the importance of active senior living and making healthy choices everyday.
 It’s more important now than ever before to boost our immune systems, and live in such a way that promotes good health.
 But what can we do to maintain healthy bodies and ward off potential illness?
 We have developed a list of simple steps you can take to better maintain your personal health.

 FRUITS & VEGETABLES